Gone are the days when accessing our parents’ bedroom was prohibited, let alone sleeping in their bed!

-Toddlers are needy people in nature, which is why they will always look for ways to compensate for the time you were away at work or on a business trip.
-Is there a better way of doing so compared to listening to a bedtime story or chit-chat your way to sleep?
+Toddlers are needy people in nature, so they will always look for ways to compensate for the time you were away at work or on a business trip.
+Is there a better way of doing so compared to listening to a bedtime story or chit-chatting your way to sleep?

 I don’t think so.

 How you can stop your toddler from sleeping in your bed

 Make their room sleep-friendly

-As you seek to take stern action and insisting your child sleeps in their room, you need to make sure that their room provides a safe and soothing environment for sleep.
+As you seek stern action and insist your child sleeps in their room, you need to make sure that their room provides a safe and soothing environment for sleep.
 A room free of any objects such as toys and unnecessary noise that could brew into a nightmare.

-Each child has their unique idea of a soothing environment, and you need to establish this first.
+Each child has a unique idea of a soothing environment, and you need to establish this first.
 Take time to study your child.
 What toys or dolls do they feel secure around?

 What extra accessory in the room such as a radio with some soothing music or a rocking bed sooth them to sleep easily?

-These are some of the questions that you need to ask yourself as you seek to make their room a haven for uninterrupted sleep.
+These are some of the questions you need to ask yourself as you seek to make their room a haven for uninterrupted sleep.

 Use a light projector to settle your toddler.

 This is part of making your toddler’s room friendly.
-Kids are quite curious and fascinated by new stuff, especially that which is bright and attractive.
+Kids are quite curious and fascinated by new stuff, especially bright and attractive ones.

-There are different types of light projectors, and you need to establish your toddler’s taste before you shop for one.
+There are different light projectors, and you need to establish your toddler’s taste before you shop for one.

-A good light projector should keep your child occupied during those moments when they lack sleep or suddenly wake up at night and get tempted to match into your bedroom and join you in bed.
+A good light projector should keep your child occupied when they lack sleep or suddenly wake up at night and get tempted to match into your bedroom and join you in bed.